atomjump/livewiki/README.md

 ## Installation notes:

-This plugin should be put on the client website (not in the AtomJump Loop server plugins directory), and it is best as a front-end to a full install of AtomJump Loop Server https://src.atomjump.com/atomjump/loop-server.
+This plugin should be put on the client website (not in the AtomJump Loop server plugins directory), and it is best as a front-end to a full install of AtomJump Messaging Server https://src.atomjump.com/atomjump/loop-server.

-After installing the loop-server, from your intended livewiki home directory:
+After installing the messaging server, from your intended livewiki home directory:

 1. `git clone https://src.atomjump.com/atomjump/livewiki.git .`